 At the 2019 BioBlitz, biologists and naturalists will be searching to find and identify dozens of species.
 To complete this enormous task, we need citizen scientists to accompany them and help take notes and photos!

 Become a Citizen Scientist today and join one of our training sessions this summer.
 Dates will be announced soon.

 Bring your smartphone and camera!

-The idea of the BioBlitz was inspired by the great Harvard biologist and champion of biodivertsity preservation, E.O.
+The idea of the BioBlitz was inspired by the great Harvard biologist and champion of biodiversity preservation, E.O.
 Wilson.
-He says species are going extinct at an alarming rate often before they are even discovered due to factors such as pollution, climate change and the conversion of wild places to housing lots, farms, shopping malls, roads, etc. In fact, worldwide, we may be witnessing what amounts to a mass extinction (loss of biodiversity) as great in extent as the one that saw the demise of the non-avian dinosaurs 66 million years ago.
-In the end this will negatively affect human life as well because we are all interdependent.
+Species are going extinct at an alarming rate often before they are even discovered due to factors such as pollution, climate change and the conversion of wild places to housing lots, farms, shopping malls, roads, etc. In fact, worldwide, we may be witnessing what amounts to mass extinction (loss of biodiversity) as great an extent as the one that saw the demise of the non-avian dinosaurs 66 million years ago.
+In the end, this will negatively affect human life as well because we are all interdependent.
 A step to solving this great problem is to discover and understand the importance of biodiversity.